Preparation For Abdominoplasty And Gynaecomastia Surgery

-However, when I pull back and tighten my tank top, you can see much more tissue around the stomach and chest that bulges out, and how low the skin on my chest droops.
+When I tighten my tank top, you notice significant tissue bulges around my stomach and chest, and how low my chest skin droops.

-In the right lighting, you can actually see a very faint bit of abdominal definition still, even through that extra tissue.
+In the right lighting, there’s a faint hint of abdominal definition despite the extra tissue.

-I had been in the same weight range for a few years and after losing weight during lockdowns, I had gotten to the lightest I had ever been in my adult life around the time I decided to go ahead with the surgery.
+My weight had been stable for a few years, and after losing weight during lockdowns, I reached my adult life’s lowest weight when I decided to proceed with the surgery.